silvinor/www/_posts/2026-08-14-loneliness-snowball.md

 Then the part about clinging.
 Van Asselt and colleagues interviewed 19 autistic adults who described heightened rejection sensitivity, and the accounts are hard reading: responses described as profoundly overwhelming and exhausting, accompanied by physical tension and pain, and by reliving past rejections in the present moment.
 Participants attributed it to a combination of autistic traits and a lifetime of actual rejection. [^39] Not imagined rejection.
 Actual.

-The general model behind that is Downey and Feldman's, and it contains the sentence that matters most in this essay.
+The general model behind that is Downey and Feldman's, and it contains the sentence that matters most here.
 People high in rejection sensitivity anxiously expect rejection, perceive it readily in ambiguous behaviour, and react to it in ways that *provoke the rejection they fear*. [^40] Gao and colleagues' meta-analysis confirms the association with poor mental health outcomes across studies. [^41]

 That is the snowball written out as a mechanism, by researchers who were not thinking about autism at all.